Skip to main content

 Evan Engram: TE- Free Agent

 With Zach Ertz signing, Evan Engram is the only real starting tight end left on the market.
-After two top ten seasons in 2022 and 2023 Engram only played nine games in 2024.
+After two top-ten seasons in 2022 and 2023, Engram only played nine games in 2024.
 He now should have his choice of landing spots after being cut by the Jacksonville Jaguars.
 There are still plenty of teams, including some contending teams that need a tight end and they all should be looking at Engram.

-While its never great getting cut, especially from a team that saved your career, the sky is the limit for Engram.
+While it’s never great getting cut, especially from a team that saved your career, the sky is the limit for Engram.
 Depending on where he lands he should be a solid fantasy option in 2025.
 He will probably be drafted around the TE10 but will finish closer to the TE5.

 Embed from Getty Images